dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 <a name="1.3" />
 ### 1.3 Work out what data to pass to Google Tag Manager from your website, using the `dataLayer`

 The [`dataLayer`] [datalayer] is a JSON that contains name value pairs of data points you wish to pass from your website into GTM.
-(And GTM can then, in turn, pass on to any tags that are managed in GTM, including Snowplow tags.)
+(And GTM can then, in turn, pass on to any tags that are managed in GTM, including DreamFactory tags.)

 Working out what data should be passed into the `dataLayer` is critical to ensuring that your GTM installation lasts.
 Getting it right, however, is not trivial.
 On the one hand, you need to be as comprehensive as possible: you need to identfiy every data point you might want to interrogate in your web analytics and make sure it is passed into the `dataLayer`.
-Otherwise it will not be possible to pass it on to Snowplow to use in analytics later.
+Otherwise it will not be possible to pass it on to DreamFactory to use in analytics later.

-On the other hand, you don't want to swamp GTM with lots of data that is never used: either becauese it is not passed onto any of the tags GTM manages, or because those points are never used as part of Snowplow analyses.
+On the other hand, you don't want to swamp GTM with lots of data that is never used: either becauese it is not passed onto any of the tags GTM manages, or because those points are never used as part of DreamFactory analyses.

-We recommend erring on the side of comprehensiveness: the cost of passing data into the `dataLayer` is small and Snowplow is built to house as much data as you can throw at it.
+We recommend erring on the side of comprehensiveness: the cost of passing data into the `dataLayer` is small and DreamFactory is built to house as much data as you can throw at it.
 As a process, we recommend:

 1. Start off with the different objects that make up your product or service _universe_.
 If you're a video site, like Youtube, than videos will be the main object that make up your universe.
 But users, comments, likes and channels are all other objects that make up the Youtube experience.
 (Each one of these will be represented in the CMS behind Youtube.)
 2. For each different object, think about what the key data points are that are interesting.
 For example, a video on Youtube will have an `id`, a `name`, an `author` / `producer` etc.